davide-russo/MyNotes/README.md

-# Post-eat
+# MyNotes

-Attempt to build a "food based" sticky notes app in a monorepo using Node.js, Express, Mongoose and Vue.js.
+MyNotes is a web application which provides a board where the user can write his own notes.